 Simms Tributary Waders Review:

 When it comes to waders, Simms is one of the leading brands on the market.
 The company’s tributary wader series are a testament to their quality and excellent craftsmanship.

-For those who want waterproof breathable protection without breaking the bank, these are a great option.
+If you’re looking for cost-effective waterproof and breathable protection, these are an excellent choice.
 The Tributary Waders come in a variety of styles, including chest waders and stocking foot waders.

 They feature a three-layer nylon upper and four-layer waterproof breathable lower with adjustable neoprene suspenders for custom fit.
 The seams are stitched, taped and sealed to ensure complete waterproof protection.